 - The

-property allows an animation to be played or paused using the running
+animation-play-state property allows an animation to be played or paused using the running and paused keyword values respectively

 8 simple CSS3 transitions that will wow your users